nicolaiarocci/nicolaiarocci.com/content/post/will-net6-minimal-apis-turn-heads.md

 across.

 With the platform now ready, effective communication, branding, and evangelism will eventually change the tide.
-It will take an enormous, coordinated effort to bring the message across.
 Tutorials, getting-started guides, conference talks, YouTube videos, and workshops should all be explicitly conceived for new developers.
 The process started already.
 The observant can see the numerous efforts being made in this area.
 Will it be enough to attract new crowds?
-It is a hard bet, but I sure hope so because C# and F# are great languages, and NET 6 is modern, robust,  feature-rich, and powerful enough to go at war, with no fear.
+It is a hard bet, but I sure hope so because C# and F# are great languages, and NET 6 is modern, robust,  feature-rich, and powerful enough to go at war, and with no fear.

 *Subscribe to the [newsletter][nl], the [RSS feed][rss], or follow @[nicolaiarocci][tw] on Twitter*